Skip to content

 Official Blocklists

-While there are many blocklists available on the internet — including repositories on GitHub — CSF also provides official blocklists maintained directly in our repository.
+While there are many blocklists available on the internet — including repositories on GitHub — CSF also provides official blocklists maintained directly by us.
 These lists are curated, updated regularly, and designed to minimize false positives while providing protection against common threats.

 • SSH brute-forcing